-The LACDA administers 1,745 Project-Based Vouchers (PBV) across 48 properties.
-The LACDA has 1,733 additional PBVs in the pipeline across 35 projects, which are expected to become operational over the next 3 years.
-694 of these PBVs were committed in CY 2021 through NOFA 26-A, and outside of the NOFA by way of a previous competition that allows the LACDA to issue PBVs in accordance with 24 CFR 983.51.
+• Continue to Preserve and Maintain Public Housing and Affordable Housing Portfolios the next 3 years.
+477 of these PBVs were committed in CY 2022 through NOFA 27 and outside of the NOFA by way of a previous competition that allows the LACDA to issue PBVs in accordance with 24 CFR 983.51.